 The intensity and frequency of natural disasters are making some pre-tribulation believers nervous because growing numbers of people are suffering hardship and tribulation now.
 Many rapture believing preachers say that recent hurricanes, tsunamis, and earthquakes are judgments from God, but the problem with these horrible events is that the victims are both Christians and non-Christians alike.
 This is unsettling.

-If Christians are supposed to escape God's wrath with a pre-tribulation rapture, the question begs to be asked, "Why aren't Christians escaping God's wrath now?"
+If Christians are supposed to escape God’s wrath with a pre-tribulation rapture, the question begs to be asked, “Why aren’t Christians escaping God’s wrath now?”
 If we are honest, we must admit that Christians have been persecuted for the past 2,000 years.
-Will there really be a pre-tribulation rapture for the last generation of saints?
-In a word, the answer is "no." The Bible repeatedly indicates there will be one gathering of the saints which occurs at the Second Coming.
-Notice Paul's words:
+There really will not be a pre-tribulation rapture for the last generation of saints.
+The Bible repeatedly indicates there will be one gathering of the saints which occurs at the Second Coming.
+Notice Paul’s words:

 “According to the Lord’s own word, we tell you that we [the believers] who are still alive, who are left [on Earth] till the [second] coming of the Lord, will certainly not precede those [we will not go to Heaven before those] who have fallen asleep [temporarily died].
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left [on Earth] will be caught up together with them [that is, the living will join the righteous who were resurrected from their graves] in the clouds to meet the Lord in the air.
 And so we [the dead in Christ and the believers who were living on Earth at the time of the Second Coming] will be with the Lord forever.
 Therefore encourage each other with these words.”
 (1 Thessalonians 4:15–18, insertions mine)